AI for Fintech and Banking

 AML anomaly detection

-Unsupervised and supervised models that learn each customer's normal transaction behaviour and surface deviations for compliance review.
-Network analysis that maps fund flow between accounts to detect layering and structuring patterns.
-Produces a prioritised alert queue ranked by anomaly severity, so your compliance team reviews the most likely cases first rather than working through uniform rule-based alert volumes.
-Reduces false positive rate compared to rule-only monitoring while maintaining detection coverage on genuine suspicious activity.
+Unsupervised and supervised models that learn each customer's normal transaction behavior and surface deviations for compliance review, with network analysis mapping fund flow between accounts to detect layering and structuring.
+Produces a prioritized alert queue ranked by severity, reducing false positives versus rule-only monitoring while maintaining detection coverage.

 From scope to shipped